cmu-delphi/delphi-epidata/docs/api/README.md

 This is the home of [Delphi](https://delphi.cmu.edu/)'s epidemiological data API for tracking epidemics such as influenza, dengue, and norovirus.
-Note that additional data, especially related to COVID-19, is available in the [main Epidata API (formerly known as COVIDcast)](covidcast.md).
+Note that additional data, including most COVID-19 signals, is available in the [main Epidata API (formerly known as COVIDcast)](covidcast.md).

 ## Table of Contents